 True is a prototypical family owned Midwestern manufacturing company.
 The original founder built a freezer and then went on the road selling it in the 1940's.

 Their first big breaks were partnering with 7UP and later Coke with their chest style coolers for items like ice cream sandwiches.
+70 plus years later, they are the barand name in commercial refrigeration.
 Look in your convenience store or supermarket, and typically their refrigeration will be built by True.

 We have been selling True for almost three years.
 They started with under counter refrigerators and beverage centers.
 The product is solid, so solid that it is UL approved to be placed outside.
 Then again, it is all stainless inside and out.

 True 42-Inch Professional Built-In Refrigerator

 Their 42" full size refrigerator has 24.44 cubic feet with 15.7 cubic feet of refrigeration and 8.74 cubic feet of freezer storage.
 It is an unbelievably solid piece